A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

-In the proof of claim~2 of theorem 2.1 we have constructed a toy example of a probability distribution for this class that is compatible with autonomy and nearly perfect \mbox{(anti-)}correlations.
-When, for any setting $i$, we use the resulting probabilities \eqref{H14-mPcorr-pf1}--\eqref{H14-mPcorr-pf7} we can be sure that the distribution we are about to construct is consistent with the nearly perfect (anti-)correlations.
+In the proof of \autoref{lemma-2.2} (\autoref{sec:proof-lemma2.2}) we constructed a toy example of a probability distribution for this class that is compatible with measurement independence and nearly perfect (anti\=/)correlations.
+When, for any setting $i$, we use the resulting probabilities \eqref{H14-mPcorr-pf1}--\eqref{H14-mPcorr-pf7} we can be sure that the distribution we are about to construct is consistent with the nearly perfect (anti\=/)correlations.
 What remains to be done is to reproduce the EPR/B correlations for non-parallel and non-per\-pen\-dicular settings.
 We again choose the settings $a_1=0^\circ$, $a_2=30^\circ$, $b_1 = 30^\circ$ and $b_2=60^\circ$ as well as the quantum state $\psi = (|++\rangle + |--\rangle)/\sqrt{2}$.
 Then the observable probabilities read: